drpaneas/smb3-movement/README.md

 Please consider subscribing to NES Hacker, the guy is awesome :D

-This project is an implementation written in Go programming language and uses `pixel/v2` library.
+This project is an implementation written in Go programming language and uses Ebitenengine.

 ## How to play